Prancing-Duck/Duckietown-LineFollow/README.md

 #### 7. Work balance

-Oravecz Márton Péter mainly worked on solcing issues with starting the environment and Deák Gergely mainly worked on experimenting with the environment and exporing map creation.
+Oravecz Márton Péter mainly worked on solving issues with starting the environment and Deák Gergely mainly worked on experimenting with the environment and exploring map creation.